tryton/tryton/doc/index.rst

 Account Module
 ##############

-The account module define fundamentals for most of accounting needs.
+The account module defines fundamentals for most of accounting needs.

 Fiscal Year
 ***********

-A fiscal year aggregate a set of periods that are included between two dates.
+A fiscal year aggregates a set of periods that are included between two dates.
 A Fiscal year can be *Open* or *Closed*.
 Closing a fiscal year will close all the corresponding periods.

 - Name: The name of the fiscal year.
-- Code: The code.
+- Code: The code, useful for fast data entry and searching.
 - Starting and Ending Date: The dates in which the periods should be included.
 - Company: The company for which the fiscal year is defined.